Abbey

 white, probably to make the

-contrast with the formal language of Kropholler
+contrast with the formal language of Kropholler less

-less significant.
-The arches carry a
+significant.
+The arches carry a floor, where

-floor, where cells for the
+cells for the

 monks have been made.
 The arches are

 open.
-The pulpit is still there
+The pulpit is still there and is still used.
+The chandeliers are original,

-the attic area.
-The windows are broken into the
+although they were years in the attic area.
+The windows are broken into the neo-Gothic exterior.

-neo-Gothic exterior.
-They are similar
+They are

-to the windows placed in Wisques abbey.
-Originally equipped with yellow glass, now filled
+windows placed in Wisques abbey.

 with clear glass.